elsehow/nspw-2017/README.md

-# empty acm paper

-project template for an ACM article, generated from an org mode file
+# NSPW 2017

+nspw 2017 file

 ## setup

+an org mode file (paper.org) is used to generate a .tex file, and ultimately a pdf.

+to generate these files, I recommend spacemacs.

+1. add the `org` and `bibtex` layers.

-add this to your .spacemacs
-(you only have to do this once)
+2. add this to your `.spacemacs` (you only have to do this once)

 ```elisp
   (add-to-list 'org-latex-classes